Expenses - Undergraduate

-Billing reminders are sent via email to the student’s campus email address from studentAR@uwlax.edu (around 5 p.m.).
-It is the responsibility of the student to check campus email and to make sure that the bill is routed to the proper individual for making payment.
-Students can give parents/guest access to their WINGS student center and billing statements.
-Because of FERPA law, the Cashier's Office is unable to communicate with any parent/guest unless the student specifically gives access to 'view what I owe.'
-Students should set up both options early in the semester for parents/guest to receive billing statements and allow communication with the Cashier's Office.
+Billing reminders are sent via email to the student’s campus email from the email address studentAR@uwlax.edu (around 5 p.m.).
+It is the responsibility of the student to check their campus email and make sure the bill is routed to the proper individual for making payment.
+Students are able to give parents/guests access to both their WINGS Student Center and their billing statements in CashNet by following the below steps.

-- Students, log into WINGS with your NetID username and password.
+- The student logs into WINGS with his or her NetID username and password.

-- Upon completion, parent/guest will be notified of their unique login information for WINGS.
-Additional instructions to pay can be found at https://www.uwlax.edu/cashiers/ under the payment options button.
+- Upon completion, parents/guests will be notified of their unique login information for WINGS.
+Additional instructions on how to pay can be found on the Cashier's website under the "Payment Options" button.

-Give Parent/Guest User Access to VIEW WHAT I OWE in Student Center and discuss the student account with the Cashier’s Office.
-(Comply with FERPA)
+Access to "View What I Owe" in WINGS Student Center and discuss the student account with the Cashier’s Office (access complies with FERPA):

-- Students, log in to WINGS with your NetID username and password.
+- The student logs into WINGS with his or her NetID username and password.

 - Update Contact and Emergency Information